Praveen-Oruganti/Ramaiah-Skill-Academy-RSAGWPVLSI17/README.md

 ## Calculation
 _File:calculation.asm_ <br>

 This program performs a simple arithmetic calculation involving multiplication and addition.
-Given inputs AA, BB, and DD stored in registers**x10, x11, and x12** respectively, the program calculates **C=A×B+DC=A×B+D.**<br> The result is stored in register x13.
+Given inputs AA, BB, and DD stored in registers **x10, x11, and x12** respectively, the program calculates **C=A×B+DC=A×B+D.** <br/> The result is stored in register x13.
 This program uses the mul instruction to multiply AA and BB, and the add instruction to add DD to the product.
 It is efficient, requiring only two instructions to complete the operation.<br>

 ## Reverse Array
 _File:reverseArray.asm_